A Buenos Aires court sentenced a libertarian influencer for discriminating against a trans woman

 BUENOS AIRES, Argentina.
 In a landmark ruling, libertarian influencer Manuel Jorge Gorostiaga (@danannoficial on social media) was convicted of discrimination.
 This is the first conviction for discrimination in digital environments.

 “The Inter-American Convention on Human Rights, in its article on freedom of expression, first establishes the principle of freedom of expression.
-But it also states that when these expressions harm the rights or reputation of others, there must be subsequent liability established by law,” Rachid said.
+But it also states that when these expressions harm the rights or reputation of others, there must be subsequent liabilities established by law,” Rachid explained.
 “It establishes that there can be no prior censorship.
 But there are subsequent liabilities when these expressions harm the rights of others or the reputation of another person.”

 Large-scale discrimination